Astral-C/LMScript/readme.md

-This is a small scripting language that 'compiles' to Luigi's Mansion Event scripts for fun.
+This is a small language that 'compiles' to Luigi's Mansion Event scripts for fun.

 Written as a way to consolidate what I learned from a Programming Language Concepts course.